serhiiprokhorov/neutrino/README.md

 * PATTERN associates non-random series of neutrino messages (with possible exclusions) to a customer-defined name and category (good, bad, fatal, any other custom meaning...)
 * CONSUMER_OVERWATCH accepts PATTERNS and represents status of a processes.

-This project represents C API to that system, withsome UT.
+This project implements C API to that system, also a transport components (serializers and buffers) and some UT.
 Other components will follow soon.

 **Do not attempt to use it, far from complete, out of pure curiosity.**